 Must See Places in Quebec, Canada

-The province's two main cities, Montreal and Quebec City, also receive a great number of tourists year round because they are teeming with historic places, cultural institutions, and parks and other outdoorsy places too.
-And although you do not need to be a French speaker to enjoy a visit to Quebec, the province’s French culture adds to its charm by giving it a European feel, thus setting it apart from all North American cities.
+The province's two main cities, Montreal and Quebec City, also receive a great number of tourists year-round because they are teeming with historic places, cultural institutions, parks and other outdoorsy places.
+Although you do not need to be a French speaker to enjoy a visit to Quebec, the province’s French culture adds to its charm by giving it a European feel, thus setting it apart from all North American cities.
 If you want to visit this unique place in Canada, here is a list of the places to explore in Quebec.

 Place Royale